discourse/discourse/docs/INSTALL-cloud.md

 Either use the root password from the email DigitalOcean sent you when the server was set up, or have a valid SSH key configured on your local machine.

+### Latest Updates

+Make sure you have the latest updates.

+    apt-get update
+    apt-get upgrade

 ### Install Discourse